aduros/flambe/README.md

 devices.
 Server-side logic compiles to JS and runs on Node.js, for games that require multiplayer.

-Rendering in Flash uses Stage3D, falling back to copyPixels if hardware accelerated Stage3D isn't available.
+Rendering in Flash uses Stage3D.
 The HTML5 renderer uses canvas, with plans for WebGL support later on.

 ## Demos